mendoza-cm/mendoza-cm.github.io/JobSearchActivityLog.md

 - Reviewed K-Means and Random Forests via [resource/book/course name]

 ### Resume & Prep
+- Resume modifications and length
+  - Shortened from 2 pages to 1 page
   - Rewrote bullet points for research experience
-- Streamlined 2-page version to highlight model validation work
+- SetUp GitHug repostitory for .io page
+  - continued to add to it during the week
 - Practiced STAR-format interview questions

 ### GitHub / Portfolio